wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **Self-Domestication Strategy in GPT Judgment**
 - **GPT Judgment Management and the Gödelian Boundaries of Self-Evaluation**
 - **Beyond Induction: Toward Self-Referential Reasoning in GPT**
+- **If GPT-5 Arrives, I Want to Try This: A Reflective Plan Relay Architecture**

 ---